-Compile the demonstration test bench into the work library.
+Compile the netlist and the demonstration test bench into the work library (see your simulator documentation for more information on how to do this).
 Then simulate the demonstration test bench.
-View the test bench's signals in your simulator's waveform viewer to see the operations of the test bench.
+View the test bench signals in your simulator waveform viewer to see the operations of the test bench.

-The Demonstration Test Bench in Detail
+Demonstration Test Bench in Detail